-Teaching about Genocide and the Holocaust
+Teaching about the Holocaust and Genocides

 It is common for educators to be overwhelmed with the prospect of teaching the Holocaust in the classroom.
 The THGC is committed to helping teachers become comfortable with teaching this event through workshops and other programs.
 The Commission also recognizes that there are guidelines and standards already in place that help establish a framework for educators to approach teaching of the Holocaust and other genocides, including the Texas Essential Knowledge and Skills (TEKS) and commonly-accepted best practices.

 In 2010, the Texas Education Agency adopted new TEKS standards related to the Holocaust, genocide, and mass murder based on recommendations made by the Texas Holocaust and Genocide Commission.
 Though now included as part of the curriculum of Texas public schools, information related to these topics is often missing in piece, or entirely, from textbooks used in the state.

 The THGC’s textbook subcommittee, consisting of Commissioner Martin Fein and dozens of volunteers across Texas, has worked tirelessly to review all pertinent textbooks used in the state, analyze the content, generate findings, and offer recommendations.
 The results of this ongoing process will be to provide teachers with insights about how to better teach about the Holocaust and genocide and which resources they may want to use to teach these topics.
 The THGC has also developed and made freely available resources to assist educators in teaching necessary content.